Historic Newton's archival collections pertain to Newton's social, cultural, economic, and physical development.

-The document collection contains manuscripts, including letters, diaries, journals, account books and other paper ephemera; photographs, slides and graphic materials; maps, plans and atlases; oral history and video tapes; bound Town and City Reports; and a small local history reference collection:
+The collection contains manuscripts, including letters, diaries, journals, account books and other paper ephemera; photographs, slides and graphic materials; maps, plans and atlases; oral history and video tapes; bound Town and City Reports; and a small local history reference collection:

 - Family Papers and Organization Records -- Representative manuscript collections include papers from the Jackson, Hammond, Bacon, Fuller, Ward, and Fewkes families.
 Records of clubs and organizations include several improvement societies, women's clubs, and churches.
 Papers donated by the Second Church in Newton (1701-1980) are a recent addition.
 Although the collection strengths are from the late nineteenth and early twentieth centuries, there are also some later twentieth century papers such as those of the Newton Conservators (1961-1990).